 Dan is currently Level 4 leader and Placement and Employability lead for the BA Events Management course.
 As part of these roles he oversees personal tutoring delivery and support for students in first year and manages the process of preparing students for their placement year.

 Dan currently teaches on the Event Production, Festival Management, Creative Event Design, Event Planning, Staging Safe Events and Professional Event Practice modules.
 He is also a mentor for the level 5 live event delivery assessment.

-Currently Dan is undertaking an PhD focused on understanding how independent music venues and festivals innovate and develop their events in a climate of resource scarcity with a focus on their design approach and their use of professional and personal networks.
+Dan is currently undertaking an PhD focused on understanding how SME music businesses innovate and develop their events in a climate of resource scarcity with a focus on social capital and social network theory.